This article is a stub. You can help the IndieWeb wiki by expanding it.

-A social graph is a network of social profiles/identities and relationships between them, either on a single site like a silo, across the web, or in-person connections.
+A social graph is a network of social profiles/identities and relationships between them, either on a single site like a silo, across the web, or in-person connections; more recently, the indie map shows a visualization of some of the IndieWeb’s social network.
 The phrase was popularized by Google's now defunct Social Graph API.

 A subset of the full social graph that only focuses on the relationships between different representations of the same single identity and ignores the social relations between multiple such identities.
 Makes the scope of crawling the entire graph much more manageable.

 Jacky Alciné 2022-11-11: This seems possibly parsable by transversing one's